Patrick Surtain: 2008

 He entered training camp slated as the de facto No. 1 starting cornerback following the departure of Ty Law.
 Head coach Herm Edwards named him a starting cornerback to begin the season and paired him with 2008 second-round pick (35th overall) Brandon Flowers.
 He was inactive for two games (Weeks 3–4) to begin the season after injuring his shoulder.
 Upon his return, he was demoted to begin a backup as the third cornerback on the depth chart after being surpassed by rookie fifth-round pick (140th overall) Brandon Carr.
 He was inactive for seven consecutive games (Weeks 9–14) due to a shoulder injury.
 On December 14, 2008, Surtain made two solo tackles, one pass deflection, and had his last career interception on a pass by Philip Rivers to wide receiver Chris Chambers during a 21–32 loss against the San Diego Chargers.
 He finished his last season in 2009 with only 11 solo tackles, three pass deflections, and one interception in eight games and two starts.

 On February 24, 2009, the Kansas City Chiefs officially released Surtain.
 His release saved the Chiefs $6.20 million of cap space in 2009.
 He finished his career with the team with 192 tackles, one sack, and eight interceptions in 55 games.

 Coaching career

 Miami Dolphins

 Surtain was hired as a defensive assistant coach for the Miami Dolphins on February 18, 2022.

 Florida State Seminoles

 Surtain was hired as the defensive backs coach for the Florida State Seminoles on January 10, 2023.
+On December 5, 2025, he was dismissed by the program.